Mars-tin/PyChildes/data/README.md

 ### BabyLM Challenge Round 1 Corpora (100M)
 - Download `train_100M.zip` at [osf.io](https://osf.io/download/rduj2/).
-- Unzip the file and organize the directory as follows.
+- Unzip the file and organize it in the `raw/` directory as follows.

 ```bash
 .